 No idea what to choose?
 You’ve almost made a decision but are there still some programmes in the running?
 You want to switch to a programme that suits you better?
-The service study advice is the place to be for you!
+The Office of Study and Career Guidance is the place to be for you!
 They will help you sort things out.

 Pursuing higher education isn’t that obvious for you because of an impairment or because your combining it with a family, top sport, a job or your own company?
 Your care coach can help you apply for education- and exam facilities.
 This way pursuing a higher education is feasible.
 Do you need a special status (education and examination facilities for disorders or learning disabilities, individual circumstances or a work, entrepreneur or top-class sports status)?
 Schedule an appointment by sending an email to your care and diversity coach.

 A secondary education diploma is an admission ticket to the university college.
 If you don’t have the required diploma and you are 21 or older you can sit an entrance exam.
 More information?
 See the service study advice.
 Are you already enrolled at Artevelde University College but would you like to apply for an exemption?
 Contact your study track manager.

 Would you like to get more information about the possibilities concerning student finance?
 The Office of Student Support will inform you about money for students, an advanced payment on your scholarship, your tuition fee and financial support.

 You cannot buy study materials second-hand or exchange study materials in the Artevelde shops.